 “Very funny.”
 He shot her a glare over his shoulder, the seriousness on her face turning the rest of him.
 There’s actually a leashed spellster in the tower?
 “Why’s she here?”
 Only the leashed ever stepped foot outside of the tower confines and when they did, it was to serve the king’s army.
 They didn’t return.
 Not unless it’s to compare against prospective recruits.
 And yet, his guardian hadn’t given any indication of any casualties on the front line that would necessitate new spellsters.

 “There was a new call for fresh spellsters just last week.
 All the adept senior men and women are competing for the honour to join the king’s army tomorrow.”
 Nestria leant her head on the door edge and frowned.
 “Didn’t your guardian tell you?
 Again?”

 No, she did not.
 But then his guardian spent a lot of time dissuading him from the very thought of ever leaving the tower.
 “Ah, you know Tricia.
 Everything outside is hell-bent on killing me.”
 He made a display of wrinkling his nose.
 “Still, I think I’ll give visiting a leashed spellster a pass.
 Call me crazy, but I do enjoy a little magical reciprocation and I’d rather not have to speak with whoever has control over her power to get it.”

-“You debauched monster,” Nestria teased, sticking out her tongue.
+“You debauched monster,” Nestria teased.

 “Guilty.
 Utterly so.”
 He waved his hands at her in a shooing motion.
 “Go.
 Before Mary yells at you.”
 He cupped a hand around his mouth and whispered loudly, “I hear she can be quite the sharp-tongued one.”